 Considering giving up caffeine?
 Here’s what I’ve learned after two years without caffeine!

-Two summers ago I gave up caffeine, something I NEVER thought I would do or even thought was possible for me, the girl that LOVES coffee and caffeine.
+Two summers ago, I gave up caffeine, something I NEVER thought I would do or even thought was possible for me, the girl that LOVES coffee and caffeinated drinks.
 And it’s safe to say that giving up caffeine has been one of the best health decisions I’ve ever made!

 Now that I am one year postpartum, I look back on the past year thinking: I did the newborn phase without caffeine?!
 Now that’s empowering.

 Let me set the scene of why I gave it up in the first place.
 A few months after my miscarriage, my body started revolting.
-My hormones were a wreck, my thyroid was acting up (eventually leading to a Hashimoto’s diagnosis) and I honestly struggled getting through the day.
-I was constantly tired and had horrible brain fog and couldn’t focus! <— Hello adrenal fatigue!
+My hormones were a wreck, my thyroid was acting up (eventually leading to Hashimoto’s diagnosis), and I honestly struggled to get through the day.
+I was constantly tired and had horrible brain fog and couldn’t focus! <— Hello, adrenal fatigue!

-I loved my multiple cups of caffeine aka coffee in the morning and couldn’t think about life without caffeine!!
+I loved my multiple cups of caffeine, aka morning coffee, and couldn’t think about my daily routine without caffeine!!
 Seriously, it’s crazy how much I “relied” on it, thinking caffeine was the answer!
 I guess that’s what they call a caffeine addiction.

-Giving up caffeine was the best decision I’ve ever made for my health and hormones.
+Giving up caffeine was one of the best lifestyle changes I’ve ever made for my health and hormones.

 Want more posts on the topic?

-Here’s what I’ve learned after 2 years without caffeine…
+Here’s what I’ve learned after 2 years of giving up caffeine…

 The body is brilliant at healing